lhwitherspoon/lhwitherspoon.github.io/index.md

 - Website services including website maintenance, hosted server maintenance, troubleshooting, making those calls to your hosting company to find out what is going on and get it resolved.
 - Initial evaluation of content needs and site structure;
 - Google Analytics, Google Tag Manager, Google Search Console: initial setup, report setup based on your organization's data needs, report interpretation.

-Technical interests: a variety, but include web development, UX, and accessibility together.
-Health interests: Pro-vaccine advocacy, the impact of socioeconomic inequity and injustice on health, and public health in general.
+Technical interests: web development, UX, and accessibility.
+Science communication interests: Pro-vaccine advocacy, critical, evidence-based evaluation of complementary and integrative (CAM) therapies, and the impact of socioeconomic inequity and injustice on health.

 ## Skillsets
 ### Technical